sfbrigade/intentional-walk/README.md

    blank/empty placeholder, and store the value in a corresponding `.local` file which will be ignored by git (i.e. `.env.dev.local`, `.env.staging.local`, `.env.prod.local`).

+   To start, use the `.env.staging` environment.
+Note that the staging server may go to sleep and take some seconds to start up again when connecting.
+The `.env.dev` environment is for developers who are also running the server codebase on the same machine and wish to connect to it.
+The `.env.prod` environment connects to the live production server.
+Please sign up with either the first and/or last name "Tester" to have your account flagged as a test account on production.

    If you change your environment settings, you'll need to reset the Metro Bundler cache.
 Close it, if it is running, then restart it with: `npm start -- --reset-cache`